 As discussed, swapping processed foods for organic produce is a smart long-term decision.
 But I also find that having a box of fresh veggies every week forces me to eat out less overall.
 This helps me control portions and eat less fat, since most restaurant cuisine is optimized for taste, rather than nutrition.
 In general, a produce box has been a great commitment device that motivates me to eat more greens.

 In addition to supporting local businesses (i.e. farmers) who farm sustainably, providers like Imperfect Produce reduce waste by saving fruits and veggies that normally would be thrown away.
 Sourcing locally further reduces carbon emissions from transporting goods over long distances, which is doubly efficient given how much food is wasted in cross-country transport.
+(Side note: check out these interviews if you’re interested in discovering more sustainable startups.)

 Access to such a wide range of fresh veggies has broadened my horizons.
 Occasionally I’ll forget to customize my box and end up with a random vegetable that I wouldn’t otherwise buy.
 This forces me to explore new recipes, and my culinary chops have definitely improved as a result!
 Variety is the spice of life, so I choose to embrace it.
 I also totally understand why this wouldn’t be welcomed.